WISMOlabs/magento-tracking-module/readme.md

 ## Configuration Instructions

-After installing the WISMOlabs Order & Shipping Tracking with Post-Purchase Tools extension for Magento, you need to configure it in the Magento admin panel:
+After installing the Order & Shipping Tracking Suite extension for Magento, you need to configure it in the Magento admin panel:

 1.  **Step 1: Navigate to WISMOlabs Settings**